-PROCEDURE: COURSE SUSPENSION AND CESSATION
+COURSE SUSPENSION AND CESSATION PROCEDURE

-1 Introduction
+1. Introduction

-- 1.1 This document sets out guidance on the suspension and cessation of Falmouth University courses, including those operated collaboratively or franchised to partners. - 1.2 The University recognizes that, in a rapidly changing higher education environment, it may be necessary and appropriate to suspend or cease offering a course (or mode of delivery). - 1.3 This can be problematic because such decisions will have an impact on potential applicants, applicants, students, academic and administrative staff.
-Where cessation is planned, there will be a particular need to consider how to meet commitments to existing students often described as the 'teach-out'. - 1.4 The University is committed to ensuring that suspension and cessation is conducted in a clear and sympathetic manner, and that all parties are informed in a timely and appropriate manner.
+- 1.1.
+This document sets out guidance on the suspension and cessation of Falmouth University courses, including those operated collaboratively or franchised to partners. - 1.2.
+The University recognizes that, in a rapidly changing higher education environment, it may be necessary and appropriate to suspend or cease offering a course (or mode of delivery). - 1.3.
+This can be problematic because such decisions will have an impact on potential applicants, applicants, students, academic and administrative staff.
+Where cessation is planned, there will be a particular need to consider how to meet commitments to existing students often described as the 'teach-out'. - 1.4.
+The University is committed to ensuring that suspension and cessation is conducted in a clear and sympathetic manner, and that all parties are informed in a timely and appropriate manner.

-2 Scope of Policy
+2. Scope of Policy

-- 2.1 These Guidance Notes apply to all staff, students and other users associated with the University. - 2.2 These Guidance Notes apply to all courses offered by the University, including those operated collaboratively or franchised to partners.
+- 2.1.
+These Guidance Notes apply to all staff, students and other users associated with the University. - 2.2.
+These Guidance Notes apply to all courses offered by the University, including those operated collaboratively or franchised to partners.

-3 Key contacts and responsibilities
+3. Key contacts and responsibilities

-- 3.1 The Vice-Chancellor and Chief Executive is empowered to make decisions regarding the suspension and cessation of courses by virtue of the powers invested by the Board of Governors. - 3.2 This authority may be delegated to the Vice-Chancellor and Chief Executive's deputy or deputies.
-This would normally be to the Senior Deputy Vice-Chancellor, whose remit specifically includes responsibility for the strategic development and delivery of a successful academic portfolio. - 3.3 Proposals for the suspension and cessation of courses may emanate from the Vice-Chancellor's Executive Group, Directors of academic departments, Departmental Boards, Academic Board and its sub-committees, or elsewhere in the University.
-However, the authority to decide on suspension and cessation remains with the Vice-Chancellor and Chief Executive.

-- 3.4 Directors of Academic Departments are responsible for ensuring that the suspension and cessation of courses within their department is managed in accordance with this Guidance.
-Where a Director is unable to take the lead, responsibility will lie with their line manager(s). - 3.5 Sales, Events & Communications is responsible for ensuring that all reasonable steps are taken to amend promotional materials, including the University's website, and that communications are managed to ensure the context for the decision is understood and to avoid any damage to the University's reputation. - 3.6 Human Resources is responsible for dealing with staffing issues resulting from suspension and cessation. - 3.7 The Academic Quality & Standards Committee is responsible for the approving this Guidance on Course Suspension and Cessation and monitoring its operation.
+- 3.1.
+The Vice-Chancellor and Chief Executive is empowered to make decisions regarding the suspension and cessation of courses by virtue of the powers invested by the Board of Governors. - 3.2.
+This authority may be delegated to the Deputy Vice-Chancellor and Provost or another relevant senior staff deputy, such as the relevant Dean.
+This would normally be the Deputy Vice-Chancellor and Provost, whose remit specifically includes responsibility for the strategic development and delivery of a successful academic portfolio. - 3.3.
+Proposals for the suspension and cessation of courses may emanate from the University Executive Board (UEB), University Management Committee (UMC), Faculty Deans, Departmental Boards, Academic Board and its sub-committees, or elsewhere in the University.
+However, the authority to decide on suspension and cessation remains with the Vice-Chancellor and Deputy Vice-Chancellor & Provost. - 3.4.
+Faculty Deans are responsible for ensuring that the suspension and cessation of courses within their department is managed in accordance with this Guidance and its appendices.
+Where a Dean is unable to take the lead, responsibility will lie with their line manager(s), typically the Deputy Vice-Chancellor and Provost or Executive Director, as appropriate. - 3.5.
+Marketing and engagement colleagues are responsible for ensuring that all reasonable steps are taken (in both process and correct sequence, see appendix) to amend promotional materials, including the University's website, and that communications are managed to ensure the context for the decision is understood and to avoid any damage to the University's reputation. - 3.6.
+People and Culture (Human Resources) is responsible for dealing with staffing issues resulting from any suspension and cessation decisions, as outlined in the appendix.